Confronting infrared divergences in de Sitter: loops, logarithms and the stochastic formalism: Introduction

 This article explores a wide range of interrelated issues concerning the computation of $n$-point correlation functions for light scalar fields in de Sitter spacetime.
 For readers not wishing to engage with the full technical details, we sketch here the core argument against the appearance of secular growth in correlation functions.

 To begin, consider the case where the leading-order dynamics in Eq.~(\ref{intro:action-basic}) correspond to an exactly massless scalar field, i.e., with $\mathcal{V} = 0$.
-In this case, according to the prevailing view, the de Sitter isometries are broken, due to the presence of a comoving length scale $L$ that imposes a maximum wavelength for fluctuations (or equivalently, an infrared comoving momentum cutoff $k_{\rm IR} = 2\pi / L$).
+In this case, according to the prevailing view, the de Sitter isometries are broken due to the presence of a comoving length scale $L$ that imposes a maximum wavelength for fluctuations (or equivalently, an infrared comoving momentum cutoff $k_{\rm IR} = 2\pi / L$).
 One can visualize this scale $L$ as defining an arbitrary comoving patch of physical size $L(\tau) = L a(\tau)$, located anywhere in space.
 This patch expands with the universe and contains fluctuations of all wavelengths, including the longest allowed comoving mode.
 A preferred time $\tau_0$ then exists when the patch size satisfies $L(\tau_0) \sim H^{-1}$, marking the moment the universe becomes populated with superhorizon fluctuations [see FIG.\ref{fig_02}(a)].

-In such a setup, the comoving cutoff $k_{\rm IR}$ acts as an absolute lower bound on the momenta of fluctuations, including those in loop integrals.
+The setup just outlined may be interpreted as describing a universe that transitioned from a radiation-dominated era to an inflating phase at time $\tau_0$.
+Then, fluctuations with comoving wavelengths larger than $L$ are necessarily infrared safe, and therefore the comoving cutoff $k_{\rm IR}$ serves as an absolute lower bound on the momenta of fluctuations, including those appearing in loop integrals.
 As a result, correlation functions inevitably develop secular growth, which is further amplified by loop corrections.
 However, once non-derivative interactions encoded in $\mathcal{V}(\varphi)$ are turned on, they introduce a physical infrared scale $\Lambda_{\rm IR}$, beyond which strong nonlinear effects become relevant.
 As the patch grows and $L(\tau) = L a(\tau)$ reaches the physical scale $\Lambda_{\rm IR}^{-1}$, the longest fluctuations enter the strongly nonlinear regime and are expected to reach equilibrium [see FIG.~\ref{fig_02}(b)].

 Beyond this point, fluctuations at shorter wavelengths—well below $\Lambda_{\rm IR}^{-1}$—are dynamically shielded from the long-wavelength sector that has reached equilibrium [see FIG.~\ref{fig_02}(c)].
 The comoving patch size $L$ no longer plays any physical role, and the associated comoving cutoff $k_{\rm IR}$ becomes irrelevant to the dynamics.
 Instead, fluctuations on smaller scales, such as those with comoving wavelength $L' \ll \Lambda_{\rm IR}^{-1} / a(\tau_2)$, evolve in an effectively de Sitter background where the boundary plays no role.
 In this regime, it is the physical scale $\Lambda_{\rm IR}$ that determines the infrared structure of the theory.
 Since secular growth relies on the presence of a comoving IR cutoff, and such a cutoff no longer governs the dynamics, we conclude that no genuine secular growth can arise in this new universe.